 Program / Module Function 1.
-SEATERM Use Upload button to upload data (in engineering units) in ASCII (.asc) format.
-Use Convert button to convert .asc to .cnv file, which can be used by SBE Data Processing.
-2. Derive Compute salinity, density, and other parameters.
-Note: An SBE 37-SM, 37-SMP, 37-IM, and 37-IMP stores calibration coefficients internally, and does not have a .con file.
+SEATERM Use Upload button to upload data (in engine units) in ASCII (.asc) format.
+Use Convert b convert .asc to .cnv file, which can be used b SBE Data Processing.
+2. Derive SBE Data Processing.
+Compute salinity, density, and other parameters.
+Note: An SBE 37-SM, 37-SMP, 37-IM, 37-IMP, 39, and 48 stores calibration coefficients internally, and does not have a .con file.
 However, Derive requires you to select a .con file before it will process data.
-You can use a .con file from any other Sea-Bird instrument; the contents of the .con file will not affect the results.
-If you do not have a .con file for another Sea-Bird instrument, create one: 1.
-Click SBE Data Processing's Configure menu and select any instrument.
-2. In the Configuration dialog box, click Save As, and save the .con file with the desired name and location.
+Select any .con file (or create and select an empty fil with a .con extension) - the contents of the file will not affect the results for these instruments.
 3. SeaPlot Plot data.